The ABC Test is 20th-century thinking for 21st-century work.

-The PRO Act was amended in late 2019 to include the ABC test.
 Created in 1937 for Great Depression-era workers, the ABC test requires today’s independent contractors to pass all three prongs, or to be reclassified as an employee.
-If you have numerous clients, you’d be an employee of each one, even if your business is organized as an LLC or S-Corp.
+If you have numerous clients, you’d have to become an employee of each one, even if your business is organized as an LLC or S-Corp.

-PRO Act supporters say the law merely codifies existing guidelines.
-But most of today’s independent contractors cannot pass strict interpretations of the ABC test, because the nature of work has changed dramatically since the Great Depression.
+Supporters of ABC Test laws say they are about protecting exploited workers.
+But most of today’s independent contractors cannot pass strict interpretations of the ABC Test, because the nature of work has changed dramatically since the Great Depression.
+ABC Test laws are thus anti-independent contractor.

 Here’s a look at each of prongs (A, B and C) of the outdated ABC test: